chickaroo/genereporter/README.md

 <!-- start elevator-pitch -->

 genereporter automatic generates an analysis and visualization of the gene of interest.
-Across three different areas--cell type specific, gene set enrichment analysis, and sample (patient) specific--genereporter can help researchers quickly access and understand the scRNA-seq data and information easily, which usually is a heavily computational task.
+Across three different areas&mdash;cell type specific, gene set enrichment analysis, and sample (patient) specific&mdash;genereporter can help researchers quickly access and understand the scRNA-seq data and information easily, which usually is a heavily computational task.
 However, genereporter is built to be customizable and adaptable to users that wish to dive into the code.

 <!-- end elevator-pitch -->